rbrick/parser-test/README.md

 #### Arrays
 Arrays should be comma separated.
 Arrays may contain multiple data types.
 The types are limited to Strings, and Numbers.
 I would like to implement dictionaries, eventually.
-Single element arrays should end with a comma.
+All elements, including the last, should end with a comma.